philtipping31/PP1-GuitarTuition/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator]
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator]
+  - No errors were found when passing through the official [W3C CSS Validation Service]

-### Unfixed Bugs

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages during the creation of the site.
 During the learning time deploying the project earlier was advised.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab